 Executive Coach & Leadership Development Consultant

-Melissa Eisler is the founder and principal executive coach at Wide Lens Leadership.
+Melissa Eisler is a partner at Evolution and founder and executive coach at Wide Lens Leadership, a WBENC-certified WBE.
 She is passionate about supporting senior leaders by being their strategic, trusted thought partner to navigate their toughest leadership challenges.
 Melissa offers the advisory support and candid feedback leaders need — and guides them to be more successful than they already are.

 As an ICF-PCC Certified Executive Coach with a master’s degree in organizational leadership, Melissa helps her clients communicate, influence, and think more strategically, and helps them empower their people to do better work and work better together.
 She has worked with over 500 leaders, supporting them through short- and long-term leadership challenges.
 She operates in the background while her clients make magic happen on their teams and for their companies.

 Melissa partners with senior leaders to develop their strategic and systems thinking, resilience, productive communication skills, emotional intelligence, and team dynamics in order to reach individual, team, and organizational goals.
 Her coaching practice includes working one-on-one with senior executives, as well as coaching co-founders, executive leadership teams, and high-performance teams.

 As Albert Einstein said, “The mind that opens to a new idea never returns to its original size.”
 Melissa couldn’t agree more.
 She partners with clients to expand their perspectives so they can design new possibilities for action that will lead to more meaningful results.
 She has always been fascinated by human behavior, cultures, and the way people live and work around the world — with a focus on what can be learned from our differences.
 Traveling to 35+ countries has broadened her perspective; this expansive way of thinking influences her coaching style.